jhihan/Home-Credit-Default-Risk/README.md

 [0,1]=> bool

 object => category (please know that np.nan is not in categories )
+## Feature engineering manually
+1. date/time variables: date/time variables have periodicity.
+In order to keep this kind of property into consideration, we must take the cos and sin components of these variable.

+2. the categorical variables which might have intrinsic order: some categorical variables which might have intrinsic order should be carefully checked.
+They might be better interpreted as numerical features.
+For example, the education-related feature "NAME_EDUCATION_TYPE" is a candidate we should check.
+In order to make sure whether there is significant difference between different values of the feature, we need to estimate the standard deviation of the sample ratio
+$\sigma=\sqrt{\frac{p(1-p)}{N}}$ in order to get the confidence interval (95% confidence level means the interval $[p-2\sigma,p+2\sigma]$).

+3. creating new features based on some domain knowledge: when reading the HomeCredit_columns_descriptions.csv carefully, we can find that some features like DAYS_EMPLOYED (total days of being employed), AMT_INCOME_TOTAL (total income of the applicant per annum), AMT_ANNUITY (the annuity of each credit loan) can be used to create some interesting features like: INCOME_PER_DAYS_EMPLOYED = AMT_INCOME_TOTAL/DAYS_EMPLOYED.

 ## Feature engineering with Featuretools
 Featuretools automatically creates features from relational datasets.
 This tool use the cencept Deep Feature Synthesis for automated feature engineering.
 The procedure is as followed: